ysuovnii/Pixel-Chat/README.md

 # Pixel-Chat 💬🎮

 A **real-time chat application** with a retro **16-bit JRPG pixel art** aesthetic, built with Node.js, Express, Socket.IO, and MongoDB.
-Features a friend request system so users can only chat with accepted allies.

 ---